reactjs/react.dev/content/community/courses.md

 ## Paid Courses {#paid-courses}

+- [Meta Front-End Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-front-end-developer) - Launch your career as a front-end developer.
+Build job-ready skills for an in-demand career and earn a credential from Meta.
+No degree or prior experience required to get started.

 - [Egghead.io](https://egghead.io/browse/frameworks/react) - Short instructional videos on React and many other topics.

 - [Frontend Masters](https://frontendmasters.com/learn/react/) - Video courses on React.